MiamiOH-CSE274/06_BST_Lab/README.md

 	if u.preOrderNumber = 0
 	size = u.inOrderNumber + 1
 6.9.2

-6.9.3
+	You need to move left in your pre-ordered tree until you get to a node with NULL on the left.
+	I don't really know how to write that out in this Readme though 6.9.3
 	if u.inOrderNumber > w.inOrderNumber
 	u will be an ancestor of w